nhsconnect/FHIR-NRLS-API/pages/explore/development_general_api_guidance.md

 #### DocumentReference.Indexed ####
 If the DocumentReference in the request body specifies an indexed element that is not a valid [instant](http://hl7.org/fhir/STU3/datatypes.html#instant) as per the FHIR specification this error will be thrown.

+#### DocumentReference.Class ####
+If the DocumentReference in the request body specifies a class that is not part of the valueset defined in the [NRLS-DocumentReference-1](https://fhir.nhs.uk/STU3/StructureDefinition/NRLS-DocumentReference-1) FHIR profile this error will be thrown.

+#### DocumentReference.Content.Format ####
+If the DocumentReference in the request body specifies a format that is not part of the valueset defined in the [NRLS-DocumentReference-1](https://fhir.nhs.uk/STU3/StructureDefinition/NRLS-DocumentReference-1) FHIR profile this error will be thrown.

+#### DocumentReference.Content.Extension:RetrievalMode ####
+If the DocumentReference in the request body specifies a retrievalMode that is not part of the valueset defined in the [NRLS-DocumentReference-1](https://fhir.nhs.uk/STU3/StructureDefinition/NRLS-DocumentReference-1) FHIR profile this error will be thrown.

+#### DocumentReference.Context.PracticeSetting ####
+If the DocumentReference in the request body specifies a practiceSetting that is not part of the valueset defined in the [NRLS-DocumentReference-1](https://fhir.nhs.uk/STU3/StructureDefinition/NRLS-DocumentReference-1) FHIR profile this error will be thrown.

+#### DocumentReference.Context.Period ####
+If the DocumentReference in the request body specifies a period then:
+- At least the start date must be populated and must be a valid FHIR [dateTime](https://www.hl7.org/fhir/STU3/datatypes.html#dateTime)
+- If the end date is populated it must be a valid FHIR [dateTime](https://www.hl7.org/fhir/STU3/datatypes.html#dateTime)

 #### Delete Request - Provider ODS Code does not match Custodian ODS Code ####